 Once your snowshoes are on, start out by walking on packed snow or dry ground to get comfortable with them before you plunge into fresh powder.
 Just walk like you normally would -- there's no need to take bigger steps, although your stance will be slightly wider than you're used to.

 In deeper snow, it’s important to lift your knees higher to avoid dragging your feet and potentially tripping.
 When you head up steeper slopes, aggressively dig the front crampons in.
 When you head downhill, avoid leaning back onto the tails of the snowshoes, instead keeping your weight over the center of the snowshoes.
 This allows the crampons to grip the snow and prevent sliding.
 When you traverse side slopes, stand upright, take short steps and lean into the hill.

 Turning 180-degrees in snowshoes is probably the most difficult maneuver.
 If you forget your shoes are on and try to quickly turn in deep powder, you can easily get caught up and tip over.
 If you must abruptly turn around, be sure to lift your knees very high and clear the entire shoe free of the powder before you turn your foot.

 - Avalanches don’t only happen in high-elevation alpine terrain and extremely steep grades.
-If you plan to head off-trail, learn to recognize potential avalanche danger spots and avoid hazards.
-Check out avalanche.org for more detailed information.
+If you plan to head off-trail over sloped terrain, learn to recognize potential avalanche dangers.
+Check out our Avalanche Safety Guide for more information.

-· Be prepared for any weather eventuality.
-Check out our Guide to Winter Dressing for the signs and symptoms of frostbite and hypothermia.
-You’ll also find useful advice on how to layer.
+- Be prepared for any weather eventuality.
+Visit our Guide to Winter Dressing to learn about the signs and symptoms of frostbite and hypothermia.